ankitjayswal87/Asterisk-Live-Events/README.md

 - npm install express

 How to Use:

-1. Just you have to run server.js file, like nodejs server.js at your terminal.
-You can also run this as, forever start server.js ,to run it forever. root@ankit:/home/nodejs# nodejs server.js listening on *:3000 192.168.43.149
+My nodejs server code and Asterisk box are on same host

+1. Update manager.conf file as per below, in your asterisk server resides at /etc/asterisk/manager.conf

+[general]
+enabled = yes
+webenabled = yes

+port = 5038
+bindaddr = 0.0.0.0

+[mark]
+secret = mysecret
+deny=0.0.0.0/0.0.0.0
+permit=0.0.0.0/0.0.0.0
+read = all
+write = all

+2. Replace IP address in server.js file with your asterisk box IP address.

+3. Run server.js file as below

+	nodejs server.js

-2. Now, you can see live call status web page at, http://ip_address:3000/
+4. Browse http://localhost:3000/  you can see live call status monitoring web page

-3. Just do events like calling,ringing, etc with help of your SIP phones and observe.
+5. Now do some events, like calling, with registered soft phones and observe it.